MicroEJ/docs/SDK6UserGuide/importProject.rst

       - Click on the :guilabel:`Create` button.

-      The Gradle project should now be imported in IntelliJ IDEA.
+      The Gradle project should now be opened in IntelliJ IDEA.

       .. note::
          A message ``Project JDK is not defined`` is displayed at the top of the editor.